sersonSerson/Projects/TimeSeries/AirlinePassengers/README.md

 # 5. Structure:
 Contains two notebooks:
-1. LSTM Airline Passengers  - predict the number of passengers with Neural Networks (LSTM model).
+1. <A href="https://nbviewer.org/github/sersonSerson/Projects/blob/master/TimeSeries/LstmAirlinePassengers.ipynb">LSTM Airline Passengers</A> -
+   predict the number of passengers with Neural Networks (LSTM model).
 Model was used to predict 3 years at once.
    Was not refitted with new data each month.

-2. SARIMAX Airline Passengers - predict the number of passengers with classic SARIMAX approach.
+2. <A href="https://nbviewer.org/github/sersonSerson/Projects/blob/master/TimeSeries/AirlinePassengers/SarimaxAirlinePassengers.ipynb">SARIMAX Airline Passengers</A> -
+    predict the number of passengers with classic SARIMAX approach.
 Model was used to predict one month at once, retraining after each month (refitting with new data).

 These notebooks have the same first chapters:
 1. EDA